 The Meteorological Seasons

 Meteorologists and climatologists break the seasons down into groupings of three months based on the annual temperature cycle as well as our calendar.
 We generally think of winter as the coldest time of the year and summer as the warmest time of the year, with spring and fall being the transition seasons, and that is what the meteorological seasons are based on.
 Meteorological spring in the Northern Hemisphere includes March, April, and May; meteorological summer includes June, July, and August; meteorological fall includes September, October, and November; and meteorological winter includes December, January, and February.

-Learn more about the monthly, seasonal, and yearly global and U.S. climates in our State of the Climate reports.
+Learn more about the monthly, seasonal, and yearly global and U.S. climates in NCEI's State of the Climate reports.
 Get the latest temperature, precipitation, drought, and hazards outlooks from NOAA’s Climate Prediction Center.